nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

 6. Standarzing The Continuous Variables

     To make training the network easier, I've standardized 'casual', 'registered', 'cnt', 'temp', 'hum', 'windspeed', each of the continuous variables.
-That is, I've shifted and     scale the variables such that they have zero mean and a standard deviation of 1.
+That is, I've shifted and     scaled the variables such that they have zero mean and a standard deviation of 1.

 7. Splitting The Data Into Train, Validation And Test Datasets